 Basic loss per share is computed by dividing net earnings or loss by the weighted average number of common shares outstanding for the period.
 Diluted earnings or loss per share reflects the potential dilution of securities by including other common stock equivalents (i.e. stock options) in the weighted average number of common shares outstanding for a period, if dilutive.
-Outstanding stock options of 192,800 and 188,660 at December 31, 2004 & 2003, respectively, were excluded from the computation of dilutive earnings per share because their effect was anti-dilutive.
-Weighted average restricted shares outstanding, net of treasury stock method, of 32,405 for the years ended December 31, 2004 and 2003, were excluded from the computation of diluted earnings per share because their effect was anti-dilutive.
+Outstanding stock options of 174,600 and 192,800 at December 31, 2005 and 2004, respectively, were excluded from the computation of dilutive earnings per share because their effect was anti-dilutive.
+Weighted average restricted shares outstanding, net of treasury stock method, of 32,405 for each of the years ended December 31, 2005 and 2004, were excluded from the computation of diluted earnings per share because their effect was anti-dilutive.